Electrocardiogram Test (ECG)

 Why should you get an ECG test done?

 An ECG is vital for detecting heart abnormalities early, allowing timely interventions that can improve health outcomes.
-By combining ECG results with other diagnostics like blood tests and imaging, we can identify cardiovascular risks and create personalized strategies.
+By combining ECG results with other diagnostics like blood tests and imaging, we can identify cardiovascular risks and create personalised strategies.
 If signs of arrhythmia or ischemia are found, targeted lifestyle changes—such as more aerobic exercise, reducing sodium, managing stress, and adopting a heart-healthy diet—can enhance heart health.
-At Everlab, we ensure every ECG finding is followed by actionable steps to optimize heart function and overall well-being.
+At Everlab, we ensure every ECG finding is followed by actionable steps to optimise heart function and overall well-being.

 Additional FAQs